epostoev/Intern/README.md

 ### Part 3.
 Making a report on the results of the internship.

-After 3 months, you must prepare a report in the presentation format with a story about the company, your position and the duties, including the tasks you did during the internship.
+Within 3 months, you must prepare a report in the presentation format with a story about the company, your position and the duties, including the tasks you did during the internship.
 Be sure to include the following information in your report:

 1. A short story about the company, what kind of projects they do, what kind of corporate culture they have?